CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 My  academic interest is the application of Augmented Reality & Virtual Reality in education and Game-based Learning.
 	 (I was a research assistant in <a href="https://www.researchgate.net/lab/VR-AR-Education-Lab-Su-Cai" target="_blank"> "AR/VR+Education" Lab </a>)

-- Learning science and technology, learning analytics, Multimodal learning analysis </li>
+- Learning science and technology, learning analytics, Multimodal learning analysis
-- The application of AR/VR in education</li>
+- The application of AR/VR in education
 - Learning analytics, AI,Automated assessment, formative assessment, stealth assessment
-- Game-based Learning, Game design, interaction design</li>
+- Game-based Learning, Game design, interaction design
-- Computer-Supported Collaborative Learning.</li>
+- Computer-Supported Collaborative Learning.
 - Computational Thinking in STEM, programming educational game To this end, I have made the following efforts:
 	As two long-term goals, I expect to achieve: